MoltenCrystal/RetroportingWrath/documentation/maps/Maps.md

 * Notepad++
 * Wrath of the Lich King 3.3.5

+### Tools prepp
+Before you start, make sure to runt Get-LatestListfile.ps1 first!
+This is to make sure we have everything up to date before converting anything.

 ### Noggit prepp
 1. Create a folder in %userprofile%\Documents\NoggitProjects\YOUR_PROJECT_NAME, and <ins>make sure that the folder does not have any spaces in the name</ins>
 2. Open Noggit and create a new Wrath of the Lich King project in Noggit